HenrySwanson/HenrySwanson.github.io/content/stardew-valley.md

 <script src="/crops.js" async></script>

-Note: Only the "Season" and "Day" inputs work at the moment.
+Note: Only the "Season", "Day", and "Multi-season" inputs work at the moment.

 <div id="input-panel" class="rounded-box">
 <table>